0x80/firestore-facade/README.md

 A clean, strongly-typed, zero-dependency interface to Firebase Firestore for Typescript projects.

+> NOTE: This project is still in its infancy, and probably not ready for
+> consumption just yet

 ## Motivation

 - Reduce boilerplate code and improve readability